f5devcentral/f5-agility-labs-xc/docs/class2/lab4.rst

-Lab 3: Exploring Service Policies
+Lab 4: Malicious Users
 =================================

-The following lab tasks will guide you the configuration of various Service Policies which can be used to implement a variety of security controls.
+The following lab tasks will guide you the configuration of the Malicious User Configuration which can be used to implement a variety of security controls.

 Task 1: Creating Local Namespace Service Policies